-The FIU College Life Coaching Program provides quidance to students facing academic and/or personal challenges, by offering coaching sessions and educational workshops where students can learn to apply the life skills necessary to succeed in the university setting.
-The specific objectives of the program are to prepare students to: (1) develop coping strategies and critical thinking skills in order to overcome obstacles and succeed academically: (2) engage in self-reflection to identify short-term and longterm goals, evaluate personal progress related to goals. and modify plans to ensure continuous improvement; (3) identify and apply personalized study habits; (4) utilize effective time management techniques; (5) understand extrinsic and intrinsic motivators and their effect on success to better follow through with academic and personal goals.
+The FIU College Life Coaching Program provides guidance to students facing academic and/or personal challenges, by offering coaching sessions and educational workshops where students can learn to apply the life skills necessary to succeed in the university setting.
+The specific objectives of the program are to prepare students to: (1) develop coping strategies and critical-thinking skills in order to overcome obstacles and succeed academically: (2) engage in self-reflection to identify short-term and longterm goals, evaluate personal progress related to goals, and modify plans to ensure continuous improvement; (3) identify and apply personalized study habits; (4) utilize effective time management techniques; (5) understand extrinsic and intrinsic motivators and their effect on success to better follow through with academic and personal goals.
 Services are available by appointment only.
-For more information, email coaching@fiu.edu, call (305) 348-8137, or visit http://coaching.fiu.edu.
+For more information, email coaching@fiu.edu, call acs.fiu.edu/offices-348-8137, or visit services/college-life-coaching/.